Learn to sail: Sailing license, basics & costs 2026

 - Content Creator: The perspectives from a sailboat are unique — and drone footage of your own yacht in a secluded bay is content gold.

-- Adventurer: Sailing is physically and mentally demanding.
+- Sailing is physically and mentally demanding.
 Night watch alone at sea, maneuvering in strong winds — these are experiences you won't forget.

 Who NOT for: If you need comfort, get seasick, or simply want to be on the beach — then a hotel vacation is the better choice.
 On a sailing yacht, you share cramped bunks, shower with saltwater, and the "bathroom" is a toilet the size of a suitcase.